Petru Racu

-Petru Racu (born 17 July 1987) is a Moldovan professional footballer who plays as a defender for FC Milsami Orhei and the Moldova national team.
-Racu is a physically strong and aggressive defender who is capable of playing in a three or four-man defence.
+Petru Racu (born 17 July 1987) is a Moldovan entrepreneur and former footballer.
+He is the founder and CEO of VEGETAL, a leading Moldavian company that produces cold pressed oils from different seeds.

+Racu was a physically strong and aggressive defender who played in countries like Sweden, Finland, Denmark, Azerbaijan, Romania and Moldova.
+He played 50 matches for the Moldavian national team.

 Club career

 Zimbru Chișinău

-Racu made his professional debut with Zimbru Chisinau in the Moldovan league in 2003.
+Racu made his professional debut with Zimbru Chișinău in the Moldovan league in 2003.
 He won his first trophy in June 2004 at the age of sixteen by helping Zimbru win the Moldovan Cup.

 At the end of the 2003–04 season he was named "Best Young Player of the Year" by the Moldovan Football Federation.

 IFK Norrköping

 In February 2007, Racu moved to Swedish club IFK Norrköping, where he played successfully for five years.

 During the 2008 season, he was loaned to the Finnish club MYPA and managed to scored a goal on his debut.

 FC Hjørring

 In January 2012, Racu transferred to the Danish club FC Hjørring.